Research & Development

 SOLID Research & Development department

-SOLID´s Research & Development department is the cornerstone for innovation and new developments for large scale solar thermal and recently also photovoltaic applications.
+SOLID´s R&D department is the cornerstone for innovation and new developments for large scale solar thermal and recently also photovoltaic applications.

 The technical expertise of SOLID is acknowledged worldwide.
 Always being a step ahead, Research & Development is an integral element of SOLID since more than 30 years.
 SOLID´s R&D experts are participating in national and international projects together with the world’s leading Research & Development institutions, main industry players and networks dealing with energy transition.